classPythonAddike/dotfiles/README.md

 1. Window Manager (QTile) -
   - Qtile of course :p
-  - flameshot
+  - flameshot: To take screenshots
-  - amixer
+  - amixer: To control volume
-  - brightnessctl
+  - brightnessctl: To control screen brightness
-  - Dunst
+  - Dunst: For notifications
-  - JetBrainsMono Nerd Font Mono, JetBrainsMono Nerd Font Mono Bold, DroidSansMono Nerd Font, and any emoji font of your choice
+  - JetBrainsMono Nerd Font Mono, JetBrainsMono Nerd Font Mono Bold, and any emoji font of your choice: To use in the Qtile bar
-  - Python3, and the `iwlib` module
+  - Python3, and the `iwlib` module: For the network widget
-  - lightdm, and light-locker
+  - sflock: To lock the screen

 2. NeoVim -
   - Neovim 0.5 or greater